pbostrom/lein-cljsasset/README.md

 Also see my fork of Om, which is just a single [commit](https://github.com/pbostrom/om/commit/dbcc4a2b567c851bb00763d98130558599e8ec5e) that adds a `:cljsasset` section.
 The `om-editor-app` listed above uses this version to avoid having to manage the `react.js` dependency directly.

+## TODO
+* Nested dependencies: Currently the plugin does not walk the entire dependency tree; it will only find assets declared by its direct dependencies.
+* File system dependencies: The plugin can only fetch assets on the classpath.
+It should allow fetching an asset from the filesystem.

 ## License

 Copyright © 2014 Paul Bostrom